newatoms/guides/github-guide/readme.md

 ## How we use Github

 We work with multiple repositories (i.e repos).
 You can see this [New Atoms repository page](https://github.com/newatoms) as a hard drive containing all projects or products.
-For example: right now you are reading *the github guide* in the *guides* repo. *Guides* is a product of New Atoms, just like *content.supply* or editorial.supply are products of New Atoms.
+For example: right now you are reading *the github guide* in the *guides* repo. *Guides* is a product of New Atoms, just like *content.supply* or *editorial.supply*.

 Always read the readme.md file that is opened automatically if you enter a repo.